Hannah Baer

-Hannah Baer is an American writer, therapist, and cultural critic.
+hannah baer is an American writer, clinical psychologist, and cultural critic.
 She is the author of the memoir Trans Girl Suicide Museum (2019) and a co-founder of the experimental queer press Deluge Books alongside Emily Segal and Cyrus Dunham.

-Work
+Career

+Baer has worked as a volunteer organizer for Jews for Racial and Economic Justice (JFREJ).

-In 2019, Baer published her debut memoir, Trans Girl Suicide Museum, through Hesse Press.
+In 2019, baer published her debut memoir, Trans Girl Suicide Museum, through Hesse Press.
 The book combines personal narrative with cultural and social critique, delving into topics such as gender identity, mental health, and the influence of internet culture.

-Baer has contributed essays and articles to several publications, including:
+The book was translated into Czech in 2025.